 What Is the Coronavirus?

 According to the World Health Organization, “Coronaviruses are a large family of viruses found in both animals and humans.
 Some infect people and are known to cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).” (source)

-The 2019-nCoV can seem like the regular flu at the beginning, with symptoms like fever, cough, difficulty breathing, and muscular pain.
-The WHO says, “As with other respiratory illnesses, infection with 2019-nCoV can cause mild symptoms including a runny nose, sore throat, cough, and fever.
+COVID-19 can seem like the regular flu at the beginning, with symptoms like fever, cough, difficulty breathing, and muscular pain.
+The WHO says, “As with other respiratory illnesses, infection with COVID-19 can cause mild symptoms including a runny nose, sore throat, cough, and fever.
 It can be more severe for some people and can lead to pneumonia or breathing difficulties.
 More rarely, the disease can be fatal.
 Older people and people with pre-existing medical conditions (such as diabetes and heart disease) appear to be more vulnerable to becoming severely ill with the virus.” (source)

 “We emphasize to the population that we are working under the scheme of the national risk system which has proven to be efficient both today and in the past when we face H1N1 and SARS-CoV,” said Salas on a press release early February 2020.

 Does Costa Rica Have Travel Restrictions Due to Coronavirus?